In-Depth Analysis You Won’t Find Anywhere Else

 Won a Battle but Lost the War

-In any event, the trial court judge has already found that manufacturers like Remington might statutorily qualify as sellers in terms of negligent entrustment.
+In any event, the trial court judge has already found that the plaintiffs built a statutorily valid case that manufacturers like Remington might qualify as sellers in terms of negligent entrustment.
 Getting the judge to make that finding was a big victory for the plaintiffs.

 However, the fact remains that the judge nevertheless dismissed the case.
 As it turns out, the “seller” issue is only one aspect of the overall question of whether the defendants are granted immunity under the PLCAA.
 The plaintiffs’ attorneys had to make other arguments, which ended up failing to pass muster with the trial court judge.

-Even if Remington should one day be deemed a “seller” under the PLCAA in this lawsuit, the remainder of the plaintiffs’ case is very convoluted.
+Even if you concede that Remington is a “seller” under the PLCAA in this lawsuit, the remainder of the plaintiffs’ case is very convoluted.
 The trial court judge didn’t buy it, because it twists everything into a pretzel and flies in the face of the plain meaning and intent of the PLCAA as written, especially when considering the meanings of the terms “person” and “use.”
 The trial court judge even went so far as to write that the plaintiffs’ interpretation “would yield absurd and unreasonable results.”

 Theater of the Absurd